 "If going the traditional path is what feels comfortable to you, I think that's what you should do."

 Before you commit to holistic veterinary care, be sure you have all your bases covered.
 We mentioned earlier that some holistic vets don’t use Western medicine at all.
-Dr. Krause recommends pet owners also find a traditional vet if they’re working with a veterinarian who exclusively uses alternative therapies.
+Dr. Krause recommends pet owners also find a traditional vet if they’re working with a practitioner who exclusively uses holistic therapies, because there are some limits to alternative veterinary medicine.

 “A lot of Western medicine and surgery is life-saving and appropriate,” Dr. Krause explains.
 Emergency surgery following an accident is one example.